Skip to main content

 Certificate Course

 This course is an introductory course with a dual focus: one focus on organizations and another focus on the individuals who work for them.
 At the individual level, we will examine how business decision-making can be improved when supporting technologies like spreadsheets are leveraged.
-From the organizational perspective, we will cover strategic analysis frameworks and business strategies that can be fine-tuned for competition in an increasingly digitally transformed world.

 Duration

-Self-paced or Instructor-led (8 weeks)
+On Demand or Session Based (8 weeks)

 University Credits